grafov/service/README.md

 "services" where one "service" could be dependent of others._

 You could run parts of logic inside your application as independent "services", inside goroutines for example.
-These services could be dependable each of another.
+"Services" in this context are parts of the code inside application that could be dependable each of another.
 The package helps track their dependencies and restart them by chain.

+## Features

+The package does:

+ * Provides registry for declaring parts of code as "services"
+ * Allow setup which other services depends on a declared service
+ * Notifies other services when the service they depended failed for some reason

+## How it works

 It is simplier explain in an example.
 Database client reads configuration from etcd (or another kind of remote storage) and initializes the client instance.
 When remote configuration changed (for example another database node added) you should reread it and reinitialize client.
 With `service` you could run it like this (it is pseudocode where only `service` calls are real):

 ```go